robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Accessing sequence items
 ''''''''''''''''''''''''

-It is possible to access a certain item of a `sequence`__ variable (e.g. list, string and bytes) with the syntax `${var}[index]`, where `index` is the index of the selected value.
+It is possible to access a certain item of a variable containing a `sequence`__ (e.g. list, string or bytes) with the syntax `${var}[index]`, where `index` is the index of the selected value.
 Indices start from zero, negative indices can be used to access items from the end, and trying to access an item with too large an index causes an error.
 Indices are automatically converted to integers, and it is also possible to use variables as indices.
 Sequence items accessed in this manner can be used similarly as scalar variables.

 .. sourcecode:: robotframework